 Consistent with our compensation objectives, the Compensation Committee has structured our annual and long-term incentive-based executive compensation in a manner intended to attract and retain the best talent, reward financial success and closely align executives' interests with the Company's interests.
-In setting the compensation, the Compensation Committee reviews total direct compensation for the Named Executive Officers, which includes salary, short-term cash incentives and long-term equity incentives.
+In setting the compensation, the Compensation Committee reviews total direct compensation for each of the Named Executive Officers, which includes salary, short-term cash incentives and long-term equity incentives.
 The appropriate level and mix of incentive compensation is not based upon a formula, but is a subjective determination made by the Compensation Committee.
 We do not have a policy of stock ownership requirements.
-We have employment contracts for our Named Executive Officers as described below in "Employment Agreements," and, subject to the Employment Agreements, equity issued pursuant to our 2006 Stock Awards Plan (the "Legacy TGC LTIP") and 2006 Stock and Performance Incentive Plan (the "Legacy Dawson LTIP") is subject to accelerated vesting as described below in "Executive Compensation-Potential Payments Upon a Change of Control or Termination."
+We have employment contracts for our Named Executive Officers as described below in "Employment Agreements," and, subject to the Employment Agreements, equity issued pursuant to the Dawson Geophysical Company 2016 Stock and Performance Incentive Plan (the "2016 Plan"), is subject to accelerated vesting as described below in "Executive Compensation - Potential Payments Upon a Change of Control or Termination."

 The Compensation Committee reviews compensation matters from time to time during the year.
-The Compensation Committee typically recommends the accrual of amounts for the cash bonus and profit sharing plan shortly prior to or during the first quarter of a fiscal year and then recommends the allocation of the accrued amounts in the first quarter of the following fiscal year.
-Beginning in fiscal 2014, the Compensation Committee set both Company and individual performance targets for our performance-based incentive plan.
+The Compensation Committee typically recommends the accrual of amounts for the cash bonus and profit sharing plan shortly prior to or during the first quarter of a fiscal year and then recommends the allocation of the accrued amounts (i.e., to the extent such amounts are earned) in the first quarter of the following fiscal year.
+The Compensation Committee sets both Company and individual performance targets for our performance-based incentive plan.
 In addition, the Compensation Committee generally performs its annual review of officer salaries during the middle of each fiscal year.